 Spring Tyre Checks for Motorhome Owners

-This winter has been a harsh one, there’s no doubting that, and with all sorts of snow, ice and rain taking its toll on our roads, the bad surfaces have, in turn, taken their toll on our motorhome tyres.
+While this winter has yet to show any real cold, the combined effect of rain, snow, ice, road footfall and even rare summer mini heatwaves take their toll on our roads.
+This then takes its toll on your motorhome tyres.
 Your tyres probably have more of an impact on the way your motorhome rides, handles and how long it’s able to last than any other mechanical part; they have exclusive contact with the road and support the entire weight of your motorhome.

-Now we’re coming into summer, you need to make sure your tyres are still doing the job they were designed to do and a full maintenance check is well advised.
-Below is our guide to making your tyres are still doing their bit for your motorhome.
+Now we’re coming up to spring, you need to make sure your tyres are still doing the job they were designed to do, and a full maintenance check is well advised.
+Below is our guide to making sure your tyres are still doing their bit for your motorhome.

-For your motorhome to pass its MOT and for you to be able to buy motorhome insurance or tax, there are some legal limits that you just can’t breach.
+For your motorhome to pass its MOT and for you to be able to buy motorhome insurance, there are some legal limits that you just can’t breach.
 The law states that your tyre tread needs to hit at least 1.6mm on the central three-quarters of your tyre.
-Of course, measuring that practically isn’t especially easy, so we suggest you take a point towards the edge of your tyre and look for 2mm of tread.
+Of course, measuring that isn’t practical, so we suggest you take a point towards the edge of your tyre and look for 2mm of tread.
 This will ensure that you’re complying with what is legally necessary.